Apple-1 market

 Any Apple-1 auction draws a lot of attention.
 It is the historic value everyone is aware of, and of course the high auction results.

 The auction results are often a surprise.
-Even more or less equal (in terms of condition and accessories) Apple-1 sometimes achieve very different results in the same year.
-As it is at any auction- it is a matter of luck and the people attending.
-Sometimes a dog fight between two bidders pushes the price a lot.
+Even more or less equal (in terms of condition and accessories) Apple-1s sometimes achieve very different results in the same year.
+As it is at any auction — it is a matter of luck and the people attending.
+Sometimes a bidding war between two bidders pushes the price up a lot.
 Anyway, a collector’s item is worth as much as someone is willing to pay.

-For better understanding everything is converted to US$.
-Price should be hammer price including buyers premium but excluding possible taxes or import taxes.
+For better understanding, everything is converted to US$.
+Price should be the hammer price including buyer's premium but excluding possible taxes or import duties.

-First time more than a Million US$: In 2016 the buyer of so called Celebration Apple-1 stated in interviews that he would have payed 1.2 Million (some sources say 1.6 Million US$) if necessary.
+First time more than a Million US$: In 2016, the buyer of the so-called Celebration Apple-1 stated in interviews that he would have paid 1.2 Million (some sources say 1.6 Million US$) if necessary.

-Number of successful auctions since 2000 by auction house (alphabetic order, total 42):
+Number of successful auctions since 2000 by auction house (alphabetical order, total 44):

 5x Bonhams NYC